 Yes.
-For your proposal to be considered for inclusion in our Proxy Statement for the 2025 annual meeting of stockholders, we must receive your written proposal no later than [•], 2024.
+For your proposal to be considered for inclusion in our Proxy Statement for the 2025 annual meeting of stockholders, we must receive your written proposal no later than December 4, 2024.
 If we change the date of the 2025 annual meeting of stockholders by more than 30 days from the anniversary of the date of this year's Annual Meeting, then the deadline to submit proposals will be a reasonable time before we begin to print and mail our proxy materials.
 Your proposal, including the manner in which you submit it, must comply with SEC regulations regarding stockholder proposals.

-If you wish to raise a proposal (including a director nomination) from the floor during our 2025 annual meeting of stockholders, we must receive a written notice of the proposal no earlier than the close of business on [•], and no later than the close of business on [•], 2025.
+If you wish to raise a proposal (including a director nomination) from the floor during our 2025 annual meeting of stockholders, we must receive a written notice of the proposal no earlier than the close of business on January 7, 2025 and no later than the close of business on February 6, 2025.
 If our first announcement of the date of the 2025 annual meeting of stockholders is less than 100 days prior to the meeting, then in accordance with the Bylaws, the Corporate Secretary of the Company must receive the notice by the 10th day following the announcement.
-If the date of the 2025 annual meeting is more than 30 days before or more than 30 days after the anniversary of the date of this year's Annual Meeting, you must deliver the notice not earlier than the close of business on the 120th day prior to the date of the 2025 annual meeting and not later than the close of business on the later of the 90th day prior to the date of the 2025 annual meeting.
+If the date of the 2025 annual meeting is more than 30 days before or more than 30 days after the anniversary of the date of this year's Annual Meeting, you must deliver the notice not earlier than the close of business on the 120th day prior to the date of the 2025 annual meeting.
 Your submission must contain the additional information that our bylaws require.
 Proposals should be addressed to our Corporate Secretary at 1301 McKinney Street, Suite 2300, Houston, Texas 77010.